HumaIlyas/DjangoNews/README.md

 # Testing

 ## Code validation
-Yoga For Self-Improvement is validated for a code using two websites.
+World News is validated for a code using four websites.

 ### HTML
-* No errors were found when passing through the official [The W3C Markup Validation Service](https://validator.w3.org/)
+* No errors were found when passing through the official [W3C HTML Validator](https://validator.w3.org/)

 ### CSS
-* No errors were found when passing through the official [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+* No errors were found when passing through the official [W3C CSS Validator (Jigsaw)](https://jigsaw.w3.org/css-validator/)

+### JavaScript
+* No errors were found when passing through the official [JSHint JavaScript Validator](https://jshint.com/)

+### Python
+* No errors were found when passing through the official [PEP8 online validator](http://pep8ci.herokuapp.com/#)

 ## Functionality testing
 Chrome developer tools were used throughout the project for testing and solving problems with responsiveness and style issues.